Catchoom/craftar-example-ios-craftar-pro/README.md

 the project.
 The best way to use the examples is to [download the SDK](http://catchoom.com/documentation/image-recognition-sdk/ios-image-recognition-sdk/), open the xCode project and hit the run button.

-### Integrate the SDK in your own project

-Follow [this tutorial](http://support.catchoom.com/customer/portal/articles/1887554-tutorial-set-up-the-ios-project-in-xcode) for instructions in how to integrate the SDK in your xCode projects.

-#### Requirements
+### Requirements

 To build the project or use the library, you will need XCode 7 or newer, and at least the iOS 9.0 SDK.

 This example works with the Catchoom SDK version 4.
 If you have an earlier version (3), you can still find the examples in [this branch](https://github.com/Catchoom/craftar-example-ios/tree/sdk-v3).

+### Integrate the SDK in your own project

+Follow [this tutorial](http://support.catchoom.com/customer/portal/articles/1887554-tutorial-set-up-the-ios-project-in-xcode) for instructions in how to integrate the SDK in your xCode projects.